37chandler/tm-db-convention/README.md

    on that night) up to the final utterance by the speaker.
 1. time
 1. text
+1. file: the file where we're storing the raw data.

 If you haven't taken ADA, I'd urge you to look at the solutions for some of the DB code after you've spent a bit of time Googling.
 Some of the statements, particularly inserting data into the DB, are